psyker-team/mist-v2/README.md

 # mist-v2

+This is an updated version of Mist.
+See our new paper [Understanding and Improving Adversarial Attacks on Latent Diffusion Model](https://arxiv.org/abs/2310.04687) for details and visualization.

 ## Installation

 This repository is based on [PyTorch](https://pytorch.org/).
-Specifically, please make sure your environment satisfies `python==3.10` and `cuda >= 11.6`.
+Specifically, please make sure your environment satisfies `python==3.10` and `cuda >= 11.8`.
 We do not guarantee the code's performance on other versions.

 If you're a conda user, simply run:
 ```bash